How Adding Play to Relationship Conflict Makes Chang`e Easier

 Written by Leighanna Nordstrom, MA, MFTC

 Leighanna is a relationship and sex therapist who has been with Pivotal Counseling, LLC since 2019.
 She works online with clients who are located in Colorado and Wyoming.
-To learn more about her and see more of her blog articles, you can visit her bio page.
+To learn more about her and see more of her blog articles.

 Pivotal Counseling, LLC is the leading provider of relationship and sexuality counseling to people on the northern front range and throughout Colorado and Wyoming.
 We help people from their pre-teen years to their post-retirement years to have happier and healthier relationships with themselves, their sexuality, and their loved ones.